ehwan/R-Star-Tree/README.md

 And some features to read-only query in GPU ( CUDA, OpenCL, etc. )

 ## References
  Guttman, A. (1984).
-"R-Trees: A Dynamic Index Structure for Spatial Searching" (PDF).
+"R-Trees: A Dynamic Index Structure for Spatial Searching".
 Proceedings of the 1984 ACM SIGMOD international conference on Management of data – SIGMOD '84. p.
 47.

+ Norbert Beckmann, Hans-Peter begel, Ralf Schneider, Bernhard Seeger (1990).
+"The R*-tree: An Efficient and Robust Access Method for Points and Rectangles".
+Proceedings of the 1990 ACM SIGMOD international conference on Management of data - SIGMOD '90. p.
+322-331.

 ## Dependencies
  **No dependencies required** for core library.